Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities

-where $|t|=\sqrt{\frac{1-|t_{+-}|^{2}}{2}}$, $r_{--}=-|t_{+-}|e^{i\psi}$ and the complex cross-transmission factor is $|t_{+-}|e^{i\psi}=\gamma_{pr}/\left[{i\left(\omega-\omega_{pr}\right)+\gamma_{pr}}\right]$.
-In the band centered on the frequency $\omega_{pr}=2.0 \mbox{ eV}/\hbar$ with bandwidth $\gamma_{pr}= 50 \mbox{ meV}/\hbar$, \autoref{jonesmatrices} enables to reproduce the frequency-dependence of all transmission and reflection coefficients of the helicity-preserving photonic mirror reported in Ref.~\cite{Maruf2020} and modelled in Ref.~\cite{voronin2021single}.
-For $\omega\approx\omega_{\rm{pr}}$, this mirror acts as an efficient polarization cross-converter in transmission for incoming LCP waves ($|t_{-+}|=0,|t_{+-}|\approx 1$) and reflector for RCP waves ($|r_{++}|=0,|r_{--}|\approx 1$).
-Our approach is a minimal model satisfying time-reversal symmetry, and encoding for the excitation of one internal chiral resonance inside the metamirror layer.
-We also note that the metasurface properties for a wave approaching the upper (blue) surface from below are reverted, namely LCP light is reflected while RCP light is cross-converted upon transmission.
-We are then able to complete the cavity with the lower (orange) mirror in \autoref{Fig1}-b), obtained by flipping the surface of the previous one.
-Contrary to the case of planar mirrors, the obtained FP cavity is helicity-preserving~\cite{Corbaton2016,voronin2021single}.
+Analogously to the definition of helicity-content in the context of duplex-symmetry for free-space \cite{Barnett_2012}, we investigate if the mirror involves helicity-preservation in transmission or reflection.
+To this aim, we examine the ratio between $|t_{+-}|$ and $|t|$.
+When $|t|\ll|t_{+-}|$, we find the case of an ideal HP mirror, for which the helicity of RCP light is conserved in reflection and the one of LCP light is cross-converted in transmission.
+The situation is reversed for $|t|\gg|t_{+-}|$, recovering the case of a normal mirror.
+We note that the PC mirror properties for a wave approaching the upper (blue) surface from below are reverted, namely LCP light is reflected while RCP light is cross-converted in transmission.
+We are then able to complete the cavity with the lower (orange) mirror in \autoref{Fig1}-c), obtained by flipping the surface of the previous one.
+Contrary to the case of normal mirrors, the obtained FP cavity is helicity-preserving~\cite{Corbaton2016,voronin2021single}.
 Indeed, internal reflections are allowed only for incoming LCP waves, whose polarization is preserved upon reflection (see \autoref{Fig1}-d).
-However, the same polarization (LCP) that is efficiently reflected internally is also the one which gets cross-converted upon transmission, namely from LCP to RCP (see \autoref{Fig1}-b).
-As a consequence, when the mirrors act as perfect cross-converters and reflectors, the circularly polarized cavity mode is decoupled from the outside of the cavity, and it cannot be populated efficiently from the outside with incoming LCP waves (see the Supplementary Material~\cite{SupMat}).
+However, the same polarization (LCP) that is efficiently reflected internally is also the one which gets cross-converted upon transmission, namely from LCP to RCP (see \autoref{Fig1}-c).
+As a consequence, when the mirrors act as perfect cross-converters and reflectors $\omega = \omega_{pr}$ (\autoref{Fig1}-c), the circularly polarized cavity mode is decoupled from the outside of the cavity, and cannot be populated efficiently from the outside with incoming LCP waves (see Supplemental Material~\cite{SupMat}).
+On the other hand, when $\omega$ is detuned with respect to $\omega_{pr}$ (\autoref{Fig1}-d), the HP mode couples efficiently to the outside of the cavity.
+We thus choose a material absorbing at $\omega_0 = 1.9 \mbox{ eV}/\hbar\neq \omega_{pr}$, and drive it at frequencies detuned with respect to $\omega_{pr}$.
+In this way, we can observe the effect of the HP cavity in a spectral region which does not overlap with the transparency window of the cavity.